-The problem is because these diseases are not common in many Western countries they will not be offered routinely back as part of the normal vaccination schedule because it simply isn’t practical or cost effective.
+The problem is because these diseases are not common in many Western countries they will not be offered routinely back home as part of the normal vaccination schedule, most of the time because it simply isn’t necessary, practical or cost effective.

-It is a good idea to do some research and get a basic understanding of what you need from reputable sources, the National Travel Health Network and Centre (NaTHNaC) website or the Centre of Disease Control and Prevention (CDC) website are great resources.
+It is a good idea to do some research and get a basic understanding of what you need from reputable sources, the Travel Health Pro (formerly NaTHNaC) website or the Centre of Disease Control and Prevention (CDC) website are great resources.
 The NHS’ Fit For Travel is also an excellent site for travellers.
-This is no substitute for qualified advice however, and you will also have to make an appointment at a travel clinic to discuss your specific needs with a specialist nurse, or head to your GP or pharmacist who offer travel clinic services.This is because the general advice may be that vaccinations are important, but the advice still needs tailoring to you as an individual.
+This is no substitute for qualified, one to one advice however, and you will also have to make an appointment at a travel clinic to discuss your specific needs with a specialist nurse, or head to your GP or pharmacist who offer travel clinic services.This is because the general advice may be that vaccinations are important, but the advice still needs tailoring to you as an individual.

 Travel vaccinations also come at a cost because they are not covered by routine vaccination programmes, and depending on how many you need, the costs can sometimes add up quickly.

 Consider the cost of vaccinations as part of the basic trip expenses alongside your plane ticket and your insurance.
 You cannot put a price on your health.

-It is a simple fact that many of these diseases such as yellow fever, typhoid and hepatitis A for example can not only ruin your trip but can have serious long term health complications and in some cases even pose a risk to your life!
+It is a simple fact that many of these diseases such as typhoid and hepatitis A for example can not only ruin your trip but can have serious long term health complications and in some cases even pose a risk to your life!

 This is why medical and health professionals have a rigorous system for risk assessment and a grading system for each and every country.
 The terminology differs slightly depending on which country you come from, but they are always based on which vaccinations are very strongly advised for the diseases with a very high risk factor, the vaccinations that are sometimes recommended for those diseases with a variable risk dependent on individual factors, and those vaccinations which travellers may also consider for those diseases with a low chance of being contracted.

-So to give just one basic example, someone heading to Singapore for a few days of shopping and then head to Sydney for a month or two will be at very low risk of rabies, but the next traveller who wants to go bat spotting in Singapore and then fly off to Indonesia for a few months volunteering with animals, doing a bit of bat spotting whilst caving and then staying in Bali for a few months and wanting to cuddle as many dogs as possible will be at much higher risk.
+So to give just one basic example, someone heading to Singapore for a few days of shopping and then heading to Sydney for a month or two will be at very low risk of rabies, but the next traveller who wants to go through Singapore and then fly off to Indonesia for a few months volunteering with animals, doing a bit of bat spotting whilst caving and then staying in Bali for a few months and wanting to cuddle as many dogs as possible will be at much higher risk.
 Therefore the higher the risk, the stronger the recommendation for the rabies vaccine.